 -

-Aura is our top pick for identity theft protection because it includes more security features, like a password manager and antivirus protection, with all its plans.
-However, Identity Guard has a budget tier that can give you affordable basic protection.
-Aura and Identity Guard share the same parent company, and both are AI-powered, meaning they work 24/7 to monitor your identity and credit for suspicious activity.
+Aura is our top pick for identity theft protection because it includes more security features, such as a password manager and antivirus protection, across all its plans.
+However, Identity Guard offers a budget tier with basic protection at an affordable price.
+Aura and Identity Guard share the same parent company and are both AI-powered, meaning they work 24/7 to monitor your identity and credit for suspicious activity.

 But we’ve broken down the key features of each service, from insurance policies to fraud resolution assistance, to help you choose between the two programs.